Ellipsis-Labs/solana-verifiable-build/README.md

 08d91368d349c2b56c712422f6d274a1e8f1946ff2ecd1dc3efc3ebace52a760
 ```

-By default, this command will strip any trailing zeros away from the program executable file and run the sha256 algorithm against it to compute the hash.
+By default, this command will strip any trailing zeros away from the program executable and run the sha256 algorithm against it to compute the hash.

-To manually verify this build, one could run the following from the root of this repository. _This command takes a long time because it is building the binary in a Docker container_
+To manually verify this program, one could run the following from the root of this repository, which builds a program from source code and computes a hash. _This command takes a long time because it is building the binary in a Docker container_

 ```
 solana-verify build $PWD/examples/hello_world